Last Updated on August 7, 2022 by Max

-The most extensive study, the results of which are more often referred to in the world literature, and are credible, we will analyze here in more detail (M. F. Leitzmann et al. 2004).
-The study examined the association between ejaculation frequency and risk of prostate cancer.
+We will analyze the most extensive study, the results of which are more often referred to in the world literature and are credible here in more detail (M. F. Leitzmann et al. 2004).
+The study examined the association between ejaculation frequency and the risk of prostate cancer.
 Ejaculation in this study captured sexual intercourse, nighttime discharge, and masturbation.

 In this study 51, 529 predominantly white men aged 40 to 75 years responded to a questionnaire.
-During 8 years, between 1992 and 2000, there were 1449 cases of total prostate cancer, 953 cases of organ-confined prostate cancer, and 147 cases of advanced prostate cancer.
+During the eight years between 1992 and 2000, there were 1449 cases of total prostate cancer, 953 cases of organ-confined prostate cancer, and 147 cases of advanced prostate cancer.

 Men with higher ejaculation frequency were physically more active and were more likely to have a history of reproductive conditions such as syphilis or gonorrhea, prostatitis, and vasectomy than men with lower ejaculation frequency.
 Besides, men in the first category consumed more total energy, lycopene, fish, alcohol, supplemental vitamin E, and supplemental zinc.

-The researchers provided additional evidence of a beneficial role of more frequent ejaculation throughout adult life for low-risk of prostate cancer.
-They found that men who ejaculated the most (21 or more times a month) had about a 20% lower likelihood of prostate cancer, compared with those who did it less (4 to 7 times a month).
+The researchers provided evidence of the beneficial role of more frequent ejaculation throughout adult life for low-risk prostate cancer.
+They found that men who ejaculated the most (21 or more times a month) had about a 20% lower likelihood of prostate cancer than those who did it less (4 to 7 times a month).
 That was true in several age groups.
-The more men ejaculated in a month, the less likely they were to get prostate cancer (J. R. Rider et al. 2016).
+The more men ejaculated in a month, the less likely they were to get prostate cancer (J. R. Rider et al., 2016).

 P. Dimitropoulou and colleagues (2008) analyzed the sexual activity of 431 prostate cancer sufferers and 409 controls.
-They found that frequent sexual activity protects against PC in older life (50s), while it increases the disease risk in younger life (20s).
-Masturbation as such, in 20s and 30s, was related to increased risk of prostate cancer which declined by 50s, while intercourse activity alone was not associated with the disease.
+They found that frequent sexual activity protects against PC in older life (the 50s), while it increases the disease risk in younger life (20s).
+Masturbation as such, in the 20s and 30s, was related to increased risk of prostate cancer which declined by the 50s, while intercourse activity alone was not associated with the disease.

 - At this time, we cannot say for sure that a higher ejaculation rate protects against prostate cancer.
 We see that such a connection exists, but we do not know what causes it.
-It may be that a person with high sexual activity has other healthy habits that play an important role in the development of the disease and which were not taken into account in the studies.
+It may be that a person with high sexual activity has other healthy habits that play an important role in the disease’s development and were not taken into account in the studies.